jamcodes/Always-be-learning/Libraries/sockets/notes.md

 ## Poll - synchronous I/O multiplexing

-The poll() system call allows for monitoring a bunch of sockets and handle the ones that have data ready efficiently (this might actually not be efficient for very large numbers of sockets, see select() for an alternative, or something like libevent).
+The poll() system call allows for monitoring a bunch of sockets and handle the ones that have data ready efficiently (this might actually not be efficient for very large numbers of sockets, see a library like libevent for an alternative).

 ```C++
 #include <poll.h>